HarshaKota/MSCS-710L-PROJECT/README.md

 ## Acknowledgments

-Many thanks to Prof. Anothy Giorgio and the members of the Capstone project class MSCS 710, Fall 2018.
+Many thanks to Prof. Anthony Giorgio and the members of the Capstone project class MSCS 710, Fall 2018.